skytin1004/Unlocking-Azure-AI/docs/01/building-a-basic-chatbot-with-azure-openai.md

     pip install openai python-dotenv
     ```

-## Setting up the project in Visual Studio Code
+## Setting up the Project in Visual Studio Code

 To create a basic chatbot program, you will need two files: